hasanozkul/Tas-Kagit-Makas/README.md

-# Tas-Kagit-Makas as a NEAR contract
+# Tas-Kagit-Makas (Rock-Paper-Scissors) as a NEAR contract

 ## Install dependencies